atam4j/atam4j-sample-app/README.md

 =================

 ## Introduction
 This sample dropwizard app demonstrates the use of atam4j.
+The app defines one test [GoogleTest](src/main/java/me/atam/atam4jsampleapp/GoogleTest.java) that checks the google homepage and ensures that it is returning an OK response.
+When the application is run, this test is run continuously with it's status exposed via the /healthcheck uri.

 ## How are the tests written?
 Standard Junit based tests are written and added to the [src/main/java](src/main/java) folder under the